PixarAnimationStudios/ruby-jss/test/README.md

 Once connected, objects have to be created before they can be listed, fetched, updated, or deleted - so test order matters.

 Also, you need to be able to have later tests refer to the same objects you created in earlier tests.
-Once I've tested that I can create an object on the server and re-fetch it once, I shuold be able to use that object for all future tests without fetching every time.
+Once I've tested that I can create an object on the server and re-fetch it once, I should be able to use that object for all future tests without fetching every time, much less re-creating it every time!

 Reading most tutorials about ruby testing just leads you in circles when you consider needs such as these.